 In relation to Covid-19, in accordance with a Directive issued in 2020, the Cyprus tax authorities will generally follow the OECD non-binding guidance in relation to tax residency of corporations and the existence of permanent establishments.
 The application of the Directive remains optional on the taxpayer.
 Furthermore, the Directive also mentions that each case will be assessed on its own merits.
+A new Directive was issued in 2021 confirming that the Cyprus tax authorities will continue following the OECD non-binding guidance in year 2021 provided that restrictions related to Covid-19 are still in place globally.

-The corporation tax rate for all companies is 12,5
+The corporation tax rate for all companies is 12,5 Exemptions

-Exemptions

 The following are exempt from corporate tax:

-Туре e of income Exemption limit Profit from the sale of securities (1) The whole amount Dividends (excluding, as from 1 January 2016, dividends which are tax deductible for the paying company) The whole amount (2) Interest not arising from the ordinary activities or closely related to the ordinary activities of the company (3) The whole amount (4) Profits of a foreign permanent establishment, under certain conditions (5) The whole amount Gains relating to foreign exchange differences (forex) with the exception of forex arising from trading in foreign currencies and related derivatives.
-The whole amount Profits from the production of films, series and other related audiovisual programs The lower of 35% of the eligible expenditure and 50% of the taxable income.
+Тур e of income Exemption limit • Profit from the sale of securities (1) The whole amount • Dividends (excluding, as from 1 January 2016, dividends which are tax deductible for the paying company) The whole amount (2) • Interest not arising from the ordinary activities or closely related to the ordinary activities of the company (3) The whole amount (4) • Profits of a foreign permanent establishment, under certain conditions (5) The whole amount • Gains relating to foreign exchange differences (forex) with the exception of forex arising from trading in foreign currencies and related derivatives.
+The whole amount • Profits from the production of films, series and other related audiovisual programs The lower of 35% of the eligible expenditure and 50% of the taxable income.
 Any restriction may be carried forward for 5 years.

-- 1. For a definition of securities see page 7. - Such dividend income may be subject to Special Contribution for Defence (page 267). - All the interest income of Collective Investment Schemes is considered to be arising from the ordinary activities or closely related to the ordinary activities of the Scheme. - 4.
+- 1. For a definition of securities see page 7. - Such dividend income may be subject to Special Contribution for Defence (page 26). - All the interest income of Collective Investment Schemes is considered to be arising from the ordinary activities or closely related to the ordinary activities of the Scheme. - 4.
 Such interest income is subject to Special Contribution for Defence (page 26). - 5.
 With effect as from 1 July 2016, taxpayers may elect to tax the profits earned by a foreign permanent establishment, with a tax credit for foreign taxes incurred on those foreign permanent establishment profits.
 Transitional rules apply in certain cases on the granting of foreign tax credits where a foreign permanent establishment was previously exempt and subsequently a taxpayer elects to be subject to tax on the profits of the foreign permanent establishment.